-Kebler Pass is a terrific high-mountain pass connecting Crested Butte with Panoia to the west.
-It’s a gorgeous seasonal shortcut to Aspen.
+Kebler Pass is a terrific high-mountain pass connecting Crested Butte with Paonia to the west.
+It’s a gorgeous seasonal shortcut to Aspen in the Roaring Fork Valley.

 The pass summits at 10,007 feet above sea level, passing through the Gunnison National Forest.
 It’s probably best known as one of the premiere spots to be blown away by the fall aspens.
 It’s home to one of the largest aspen groves in the United States, situated in the West Elk Mountains.